East Coast Greenway Alliance: Building Partners

 - Rails to Trails Conservancy.
 Provides technical assistance on rail abandonment process, leadership in transportation policy and funding, and advocacy for specific trails through its regional staff.
-RTC President Keith Laughlin and past President David Burwell both sit on our Advisory Board.
+RTC President Keith Laughlin sits on our Advisory Board.

 - League of American Bicyclists.
 Provides leadership in improving bicycling conditions in the United States, including funding policy leadership.
 LAB Executive Director Andy Clark sits on our Advisory Board.

 - AASHTO (American Association of State Highway and Transportation Officials).
 Shapes a national bicycle route network.

 - Adventure Cycling Association.
 Provides leadership for the effort to shape a national bicycle route network for the United States that will be officially recognized by AASHTO.

 - Surface Transportation Policy Project.
 Provides leadership in shaping future federal transportation funding programs.